 "The total value of omnichannel distribution will continue to grow seven per cent every year, from $600 billion in 2019 to $840 billion by 2025" - McKinsey

-Omni-channel services will allow businesses to offer advanced customer experience and greater delivery convenience.
-Yet supply chains can struggle to meet the customer-centric expectations that the omnichannel experience demands.
-Fulfilment processes remain patchy while supply chain processes are too segmented.
+Yet supply chains can struggle to meet the customer-centric expectations that the omnichannel experience demands if their fulfilment processes are patchy and the supply chain is too segmented.
 A lack of visibility into inventory in transit is also problematic.
-Companies that can overcome these supply chain glitches can deliver a seamless shopping experience, ensuring that customers keep coming back and minimising the costs of complaints and cancelled orders.
+Companies will have to overcome these challenges to deliver a seamless experience while minimising the costs of complaints and cancelled orders.

 Intra-enterprise supply chain visibility also matters, and the trend is clearly towards better insights.
 Thanks to the Internet of Things (IoT), companies can now measure inventory levels and stock movements automatically as millions of sensors instantly report back to a central hub.
 Sensors can track goods all the way from the factory floor through to the store.

-Combine AI with other technological advances such as digital twins and companies can drive supply chain productivity to levels never seen before, giving companies a clear cost advantage over competitors.
+Combining AI with other technological advances such as digital twins, companies can drive supply chain productivity to levels never seen before, giving companies a clear cost advantage over competitors.
 Furthermore, intelligent automation ensures that automated supply chains utilise available data and insights to remain agile, responsive and scalable.

 Companies with complex logistics or vast supply chains have high expertise in supply chain management, but less expertise when it comes to digital transformation and innovation.
 An experienced technology partner will enable your organisation to get the most of the latest logistics and supply chain trends.